OwenBernstein/OwenBernstein.github.io/_posts/2020-10-11-Advertising.md

 ![picture](../images/advertising spending_time.png)

-From these graphs it is clear that campaigns tend to spend more as the election gets closer. **Spending in October appears to be significantly higher than earlier months.**
+From these graphs it is clear that campaigns tend to spend more as the election gets closer. **Spending in October appears to be significantly higher than earlier months.** This could be explained by a belief that voter's who see advertisements closer to the election are more likely to be persuaded by the advertisement.
+To answer the question of whether advertisement spending can be used to predict election results, and when advertisements are most effective, I will create **a model incorporating polling and advertisement spending to predict state level vote shares.**

-say something about why you chose these months

-Graph of campaign spending by election

-graph of when campaigns spend money

-model of if it helps and when helps

-state level model for 2020
+Do state model with most recent month polls and total average spending state model with polls and most recent month ad spending

+predict this election